 \subsection{Metallicity from CaT equivalent widths}

-To measure the EW for each CaT absorption features (8498.0, 8542.1, and 8662.1 \r{A}), we fitted each line in the normalised spectrum with a Voigt function, thereby accounting for the non-Gaussian profile of their wings.
+To measure the EW for each CaT absorption feature (8498.0, 8542.1, and 8662.1 \r{A}), we fitted each line in the normalised spectrum with a Voigt function, thereby accounting for the non-Gaussian profile of their wings.
 The line centres were fixed to their nominal wavelengths, while all other parameters in the Voigt model were left free during the fit.
 The EWs were computed by numerically integrating the best-fitting model over the line region.
-Uncertainties were estimated via Monte Carlo simulations by repeating the measurements over 500 synthetic spectra obtained adding Poisson noise (according to the S/N of each star).
+Uncertainties were estimated via Monte Carlo simulations by repeating the measurements over 500 synthetic spectra obtained by adding Poisson noise (according to the S/N of each star).
 The final EW uncertainty was defined as the $1\sigma$ confidence interval of the resulting EW distribution.

-To convert EWs into metallicities, we used the recently published calibrations by \citet{navabi2026}, which use the absolute \textit{Gaia} $G$ magnitude as luminosity proxy.
-This choice is driven by the fact that, for the clusters analysed in this work, it is not possible to reliably estimate the apparent magnitude of the horizontal branch, due to the lack of stars in this evolutionary sequence.
-Robust average metallicity estimate based on multiple RGB stars are possible only for Pfleiderer 2 and RLGC2.
+To convert EWs into metallicities, we used the recently published calibrations by \citet{navabi2026}, which use the absolute \textit{Gaia} $G$ magnitude as a luminosity proxy.
+This choice is driven by the fact that, for the clusters analysed in this work, it is not possible to reliably estimate the apparent magnitude of the horizontal branch due to the lack of multiple stars in this evolutionary sequence.
+Robust average metallicity estimates based on multiple red giant branch (RGB) stars are only possible for Pfleiderer 2 and RLGC2.
 For Koposov 1, Koposov 2, and Mu\~noz 1, our sample included only a single RGB star with sufficient S/N to derive a reliable metallicity.
-We also note that the star used for Mu\~noz 1 is fainter than $M_{V} = 2$, and therefore the adopted relations were applied beyond their nominal calibration range.
-The uncertainties were derived by propagating the errors associated with the equivalent width measurements, the observed magnitudes and distances, as well as the intrinsic uncertainty of the calibration relation \citep[][]{navabi2026}.
+We note that the two brightest stars in Mu\~noz 1 are significantly hot ($T_{\rm eff} > 8800$ K) and their CaT spectral region is contaminated by hydrogen Paschen lines (see Fig. \ref{fig:data_3}), which prevents a reliable metallicity determination.
+Also, the star used for Mu\~noz 1 is fainter than $M_{V} = 2$, and therefore the adopted relations were applied beyond their nominal calibration range.
+The uncertainties were derived by propagating the errors associated with the EW measurements, the observed magnitudes and distances, as well as the intrinsic uncertainty of the calibration relation \citep[][]{navabi2026}.
 All the values are listed in Table \ref{tab:results}.
 In Appendix \ref{app:met}, we compare the values derived from the \citet{navabi2026} calibration with those obtained using alternative relations \citep{carrera2007,starkenburg2010,carrera2013}.
-Such exercise is aimed at assessing the robustness of the metallicity estimates (see Table \ref{tab:app_met}).
+Such an exercise is aimed at assessing the robustness of the metallicity estimates (see Table \ref{tab:app_met}).